Impact investing: Development

-Currently, impact investing is still only a small market when compared to the global equity market, estimated at US$61 trillion (market capitalization of domestic listed companies) by the World Bank in 2015.
-Impact investors managed US$114 billion in impact investing assets, a figure that serves as a best-available "floor" for the size of the impact investing market, according to GIIN's 2017 Annual Impact Investor Survey.
-The largest sectors by asset allocation were microfinance, energy, housing, and financial services.

-Many development finance institutions, such as the British Commonwealth Development Corporation or Norwegian Norfund, can also be considered impact investors, because they allocate a portion of their portfolio to investments that deliver financial as well as social or environmental benefits.
+The term "impact investing" was coined in 2005 by Mark Zapletal of Wartenberg Trust in his presentation "Impact Investing, a Door to Sustainable Philanthropy", at the Global Family Office Summit in New York.

+Industry

+As of 2024, the number of funds engaged in impact investing is estimated at 3,907 organizations managing an estimated $1.571 trillion USD in impact assets under management, much smaller than the global equity market ($78 trillion USD).
+A 2024 report from the Global Impact Investing Network (GIIN) estimated that the impact investing industry grew at a 21% compound annual growth rate since 2019.
+The largest sectors by asset allocation were identified as energy, housing, financial services (including microfinance), and healthcare.

 Impact investing is distinguished from crowdfunding sites, such as Indiegogo or Kickstarter, because impact investments are typically debt or equity investments over US$1,000—with longer-than-traditional venture capital payment times—and an "exit strategy" (traditionally an initial public offering (IPO) or buyout in the for-profit startup sector) may be non-existent.
 Although some social enterprises are nonprofits, impact investing typically involves for-profit, social- or environmental-mission-driven businesses.

-Organizations receiving impact investment capital may be set up legally as a for-profit, not-for profit, Benefit corporation, Low-profit limited liability company (L3C), Community interest company, or other designations that may vary by country.
+Organizations receiving impact investment capital may be set up legally as a for-profit, not-for profit, benefit corporation, low-profit limited liability company (L3C), community interest company, or other designations that may vary by country.
 In much of Europe, these are known as "social enterprises".

-The main activists in this market have been Impax Asset Management Group, which is a UK-based specialist in environmental impact investing, Sarasin and Partners, which has a history of pressing investee companies on sustainability issues, and Triodos Investment Management, which is a Netherlands-based manager which focuses on sustainability issues.

-India is emerging as a major geography for impact investors according to consulting firm, McKinsey, with over $1.1 billion already invested as of 2016.